RenolY2/battalion-tools-gui/README.md

 are very high, with white being the top parts of the terrain.

 ## Lightmap view
 This visualizes the backed lightning.
-For the most part, it is used mostly for shadows in the terrain, though in some maps it also used for light from light sources, e.g. lamps.
+For the most part, it is used for shadows in the terrain and to give the level a specific tone, e.g. green-ish light in Xylvania levels, though in some maps it also used for light from light sources, e.g. lamps.